 Just like dumbbells, barbells, steel maces, and other weightlifting equipment, there’s no one-size-fits-all with Kettlebells.
-Different kettlebell sizes will be best for certain genders, ages, exercises, and overall fitness goals.
-So, in this guide, we are going to cover all the most common questions about buying kettlebells and the best kettlebell weight sizes to use based on demographics and all the various aspects of kettlebell training.
+The best kettlebell sizes will differ for men, women, beginners, certain exercises, and overall fitness goals.
+So, in this guide, we are going to cover all the most common questions about buying kettlebells and the best kettlebell weight to use based on gender, age, fitness level and all the various aspects of kettlebell training.
+After reading this, you will be able to choose the right size kettlebell to buy with ease.

 We will be answering these questions and more: